 A fixed deposit refers to an investment scheme that banks and non-banking financing companies provide.
 FDs offer greater returns on the principal invested when compared to the returns generated from a regular savings account.

 Fixed deposits have a fixed tenure, hence the name.
 Depending on a consumer’s investment portfolio, the FD investment period can either be short-term or long-term.
 The interest rates on fixed deposits vary from one company or bank to another.

 Fixed deposit investors need to remember, however, that they cannot withdraw money before maturity without financial repercussions.
 In emergencies, early withdrawal is possible after the payment of penalties.

 Who Offers FD?

-As stated previously, fixed deposit investments are offered by banks, post-offices, and other non-banking financial companies.
+As stated, fixed deposit investments are offered by banks, post-offices, and other non-banking financial companies.
 In India, investors have countless options to open fixed deposit accounts.
 However, they must compare the interest rates, the reputation of the company, and other factors before depositing their funds.

 You can approach any of the banks or NBFCs in the country to open a fixed deposit account.
 Individuals lacking bank accounts can also avail of fixed deposit investments through post office accounts.